Every Investor Should Ask These 4 Important Questions…

 Joan R. Ginther has won the lottery four times.

-First it was a measly $5.4 million.
+First, it was a measly $5.4 million.
 Then $2 million.
-Then $3 million and finally, in 2008, the Texas native hit a $10 million jackpot.
+Then, $3 million, and finally, in 2008, the Texas native hit a $10 million jackpot.

 Ginther wasn’t just a simpleton who’d lucked into boatloads of cash.
-She earned a Ph.
-D. in Statistics from Stanford University.
+She earned a Ph.D. in Statistics from Stanford University.
 And she had purchased approximately 80,000 lottery tickets in her lifetime.

-Fortunately, for those of us who can’t stomach fronting thousands of dollars buying lotto tickets to see returns, the stock market presents a less risky, more time-tested method of making money.
+Fortunately, for those who can’t stomach fronting thousands of dollars buying lotto tickets to see returns, the stock market presents a less risky, more time-tested method of making money.
 But even if you’ve bought stocks instead of a stake in the lottery, preparation is still a vital ingredient in enjoying hefty returns.

 4 Questions To Raise Your Odds

 3) What is my risk tolerance?
-How would you react to a market decline of 10%, or 20%, or 30%?
+How would you react to a market decline of 10%, 20%, or 30%?
 Nobody likes volatile, stomach-churning price swings or the thought of losing hard-earned money.
 But you probably won’t reach your goals by playing it safe and leaving all your money in Treasury bonds paying 2%.
 Risk and reward go hand in hand.
-Just don’t lose sleep at night — try to find a comfortable balance.
+Don’t lose sleep at night — try to find a comfortable balance.

 4) Do I want international exposure?
 Are you more comfortable sticking with U.S. companies, or do you want to explore opportunities abroad?
 Remember: more than half of the world’s market capitalization now resides outside our borders.
-International markets can offer higher yields and stronger growth potential (in some cases), and exposure to foreign currencies that may shelter a portion of your money from any devaluation of the dollar.
+International markets can offer higher yields, stronger growth potential (in some cases), and exposure to foreign currencies that may shelter a portion of your money from any devaluation of the dollar.
 (I wrote more about the case for international high-yielders here.)

 Closing Thoughts

 There is no “right” answer to these four questions, but your answers will allow you to develop a strategy and criteria for potential investments.
 Maybe you’re a 51-year-old with a low risk tolerance.
-Or perhaps you’re 22 and your goal is to build the foundation for a retirement that’s decades away.
+Or perhaps you’re 22, and your goal is to build the foundation for a retirement that’s decades away.

 Once you’ve identified your goals and time frame, it’s time to find some winners that fit your profile.